-Architect Grega Vezjak has a practice in Bilje, near Nova Gorica, Slovenia.
-Member of the Slovenian Chamber of Architecture and Spatial Planning.
-Focused on tailor-made residential, public and memorial architecture.
+Architect Grega Vezjak is a member of the Slovenian Chamber of Architecture and Spatial Planning.
+His architectural focus centers on crafting custom residential, public, and memorial spaces.

 Grega Vezjak was born in 1981 and grew up in Bilje, Slovenia.
 After graduation in 2007 at Faculty of Architecture, University of Ljubljana, he worked in architectural firms, collaborating on a variety of projects from large commercial high rise building to smaller residential and community projects in both public and private sector.
 In 2013 he became a member of the Slovenian Chamber of Architecture and Spatial Planning (ZAPS) and began working as a sole practitioner.